-Simon Lee Fellow; Program Head, Immunity and Inflammation
+Simon Lee Fellow; Interim Head, Centre for Personalised Medicine for Children; Program Head, Immunity and Inflammation; Team Leader, Systems Immunology

 BSc (Hons) PhD Immunology & Genomics

-Anthony Bosco was awarded his PhD in 2007 from the University of Western Australia.
-He received Postdoctoral training at the Arizona Respiratory Center and BIO5 Institute, The University of Arizona.
+Anthony Bosco was born and raised near Fremantle, Western Australia.
+He was awarded his PhD in 2007 from the University of Western Australia.
+He received Postdoctoral training at the Arizona Respiratory Centre and BIO5 Institute, The University of Arizona.